Policy on handling conflicts of interest

 SKAGEN AS will not normally deal in financial instruments, but may exceptionally make individual strategic investments in companies.
 Before SKAGEN AS makes such investments, the Managing Director must certify that the investments do not conflict with SKAGEN's obligations under the Norwegian Act on Securities Funds or otherwise with the interests of SKAGEN’s funds.

-Potential conflicts of interest between persons with direct or indirect ownership in SKAGEN AS and SKAGEN's funds
+Potential conflicts of interest between the owner of SKAGEN AS and funds managed by SKAGEN AS

-In certain cases the interests of the owners of SKAGEN AS could potentially differ from that of the funds.
-The owners could influence the operation of SKAGEN through their representation on the Board.
+The interests of the owner of SKAGEN AS could potentially differ from that of the funds.
+The owner could influence the operation of SKAGEN through their representation on the Board.
 This conflict of interest is handled by ensuring that unit holders represent at least one third of the Board members.
 The Board members elected by the unit holders are there to uphold the unit holders' interests.

 Potential conflicts of interest between SKAGEN employees and SKAGEN's funds